 From: iD Mobile

 iD is performing miracles with its contracts right now.
 Back in June the firm more than doubled the data allocation on this iPhone 12 deal while slashing £76 off the price.
-Now it's offering unlimited data at the same price.
+Now it's offering unlimited data, and has knocked off another £20.
 A superb deal.

 From: Mobile Phones Direct